-Site area Minimum dimensions Deep soil zone (% of site area)
+Site area Minimum Deep soil zone

+dimensions (% of site area)

-less than 650m2 3.4 rit .
+less than 650m 2 -

 650m2 - 1,500m2 3m

-greater than 1,500m 3 6m 7%
+greater than 1,500m 2 6m 7%

-greater than 1,500m 3 with significant existing tree cover 6m
+greater than 1,500m 3 with significant 6m existing tree cover

-- On some sites it may be possible to provide larger deep soil zones, depending on the site area and context: - \bullet 10% of the site as deep soil on sites with an area of 650 m^2 -1,500 m^2 - 15% of the site as deep soil on sites greater than 1,500m2 - Deep soil zones should be located to retain existing significant trees and to allow for the development of healthy root systems, providing anchorage and stability for mature trees.
-Design solutions may include: - basement and sub basement car park design that is consolidated beneath building footprints - use of increased front and side setbacks - adequate clearance around trees to ensure long term health - co-location with other deep soil areas on adjacent sites to create larger contiguous areas of deep Soil - Achieving the design criteria may not be possible on some sites including where: - the location and building typology have limited or no space for deep soil at ground level (e.g. central business district, constrained sites, high density areas, or in centres) - there is 100% site coverage or non-residential uses at ground floor Level Where a proposal does not achieve deep soil requirements, acceptable stormwater management should be achieved and alternative forms of planting provided such as on structure
+On some sites it may be possible to provide larger deep soil zones, depending on the site area and context: • 10% of the site as deep soil on sites with an area of 650m2-1,500m2 • 15% of the site as deep soil on sites greater than 1,500m2 • 15% of the site as deep soil on sites greater than 1,500m2 Deep soil zones should be located to retain existing significant trees and to allow for the development of healthy root systems, providing anchorage and stability for mature trees.
+Design solutions may include: • basement and sub basement car park design that is consolidated beneath building footprints • use of increased front and side setbacks • adequate clearance around trees to ensure long term health • co-location with other deep soil areas on adjacent sites to Achieved.
+As above.
+Achieved.
+The deep soil zone(s) have been located to the front, both sides of the property and to the rear in the POS to visually enhance the street view and provide green space for viewing for residents and to provide more privacy with existing neighbours.

+create larger contiguous areas of deep Soil Achieving the design criteria may not be possible on some sites including where: • the location and building typology have limited or no space for deep soil at ground level (e.g. central business district, constrained sites, high density areas, or in centres) • there is 100% site coverage or non-residential uses at ground floor Level Where a proposal does not achieve deep soil requirements, acceptable stormwater management should be achieved and alternative forms of planting provided such as on structure N/A

+Objective 3F-1 Adequate building separation distances are shared equitably between neighbouring sites, to achieve reasonable levels of external and internal visual privacy The separation from subject sites is appropriate.
+Deep soil was located along the boundaries to plant trees which will enrich privacy.
+Also, fixed screens located in POS are proposed.
+Refer to FLOOR PLAN L1; L2; L3; SECTIONS YES

+Design Criteria 1 Separation between windows and balconies is provided to ensure visual privacy is achieved.
+Minimum required separation distances from buildings to the side and rear boundaries are as follows: The separation between the building and the neighbours is appropriate.
+Refer to floor plans.

+Habitable Non-

+Building height rooms and habitable rooms up to 12m (4 storeys) 6m 3m

+balconies rooms

+up to 12m (4 storeys.)
+6m 3m